ProsperPrah12/Clinical-Data-Analysis/README.md

 ### Results
 1. Sales by Country and Product
     - A pivot table revealed variations in sales performance across different countries and products.
 This provided insights into which products dominate        in specific markets.

 2. Seasonality of Sales
    - Monthly sales aggregation showed that certain products exhibit seasonal trends, performing better in particular months.
 These patterns can help            with planning inventory and marketing strategies.

 3. Correlation Between Amount and Boxes Shipped
    - The correlation coefficient between sales amount and boxes shipped was -0.0188.
 Its indicates almost no linear relationship, suggesting that higher        sales revenue is not necessarily linked to higher shipment volumes.

 4. Top Salespeople by Country
    - Ranking salespeople by sales amounts identified the top three performers in each country and highlight regional leaders and provide benchmarks             for performance evaluation.

 5. Sales Forecasting
    - Using a 3-month moving average, the forecast for next month’s sales was estimated.
 This simple time-series method offers a baseline prediction that        can be improved with more advanced forecasting models.

+### Recommendations

+- Focus marketing campaigns and inventory planning around products that show strong seasonal demand.
+- Adjust pricing strategies and introduce product bundles to increase overall revenue per transaction.
+- Recognize top-performing salespeople and share their strategies to improve performance across teams.
+- Invest in more advanced forecasting models to anticipate sales trends with higher accuracy.
+- Implement real-time dashboards to monitor sales and support faster, data-driven decision-making.